Bowmanville High School: Bowmanville Senior Public School

-The former High school building was renovated and re-opened as BSPS in 1975 as an intermediate school for students in Grades 7 and 8.
-It was open for 32 years until its closure in 2007.
+The former High school building was renovated between 1974 (the fire happened during this renovation) and re-opened as BSPS on November 25th as an intermediate school for students in Grades 7 and 8.
+It was open for 32 years until its closure in June 2007 due to declining enrollment.
 In the years after the closure, the school was left boarded-up and abandoned.
 The building became notorious for vandalism, break-ins and arson, with four fires in 2014 alone.
-Demolition began in 2015 and by 2016 the property had been cleared out.
-A seniors retirement residence now resides on the property.
+Demolition of the school occurred in 2015.
+Chartwell Bowmanville Creek Retirement Residence was built and opened in 2016 on the property, and the design pays tribute to the original exterior of 1890 BHS.

+Until the opening of Duke of Cambridge Public School, BSPS moved to a hallway upstairs in BHS for 6 years between September 2007 - June 2013.

+Bowmanville High School Centennial Celebration

+1990 marked 100 years of the establishment of Bowmanville High School.
+A large reunion was held on June 22 - 24 of that year, with over 3 years of planning to make that magic happen.
+The first day included the reunion and reception with people touring the decade rooms set up on the first floor in rooms 141, 143 and 146.
+The next day was a tour of Bowmanville Senior Public School, the old BHS, and the new BHS.
+Later that day was the Favorite Musicals Revue, arranged by retired drama director Bob Sheridan.
+That evening had 3 period dances for '50s graduates and before, '60s graduates and '70s to '90 graduates at the Bowmanville Recreation Complex (later Garnet B. Rickard Recreation Complex), and the Bowmanville Lions Community Centre (later Clarington Beech Centre).
+The last day was a pancake breakfast held in the cafeteria in the morning.

 Academics

 BHS offers Advanced Placement (AP) and pre-AP courses in Math and English.
 Students can begin their enrichment program in Grade 9 to receive a more challenging program and, in Grade 12, AP students will have the opportunity to write AP exams.

 Feeder schools

 The following elementary schools feed directly into Bowmanville High School.